HIT HEAD ON BY DRUNK DRIVER – INJURED IN CAR ACCIDENT – MN ATTORNEYS

 If you have been hit head-on by a drunken driver, you are not alone.
 Drunk driving is one of the leading causes of car accidents in the United States, with 3 in every 10 Americans likely to be involved in an alcohol-related crash at some time in their lives.
 Every year, our auto accident lawyers represent people injured by a drunk driver car crash in Minnesota, including head on collisions.
 Car crashes and injuries caused by a drunk driver are infuriating to us because the level of irresponsibility is so much higher than the driver inattention we see in most MN auto accident cases.
-Our auto accident injury attorneys have had many cases where a drunken driver hit and injured our client at an intersection or the drunk driver rear ended our client in a Minnesota accident.
-A head on collision with a drunk driver can cause the worst injuries for our clients, although ironically the drunk driver is often unharmed.
+Our car accident injury attorneys have had many cases where a drunken driver hit and injured our client at an intersection or the drunk driver rear ended our client in a Minnesota accident.
+A head on collision with a drunk driver can cause the worst injuries for our clients, although, ironically, the drunk driver is often unharmed.

-According to data from the National Highway Traffic Safety Administration (NHTSA), 10,800 people were killed in alcohol-related crashes in 2009, some of those because the drunk driver hit the other car head on.
+According to data from the National Highway Traffic Safety Administration (NHTSA), 10,800 people were killed in alcohol-related crashes in one year, some of those because the drunk driver hit the other car head on.
 Of those that survive a car accident caused by a drunk driver, many are injured.
-In 2009, more than half a million people were injured in crashes where police reported that alcohol was present — an average of one person injured approximately every 2 minutes.
+In that study, more than half a million people were injured in crashes where police reported that alcohol was present — an average of one person injured approximately every 2 minutes.
 These numbers are inexcusable because they could have easily been prevented if the drunk driver had simply chosen not to drive, or the bar that served him had cut him off as required by law and called a cab.
 The primary focus of our top MN lawyers in a car accident case caused by a drunk driver is to make sure our clients are fully compensated for the injuries including medical bills, lost wages, and pain and suffering.

 Drunk Driving Laws in Minnesota